Medical Education & Training Research

 Project List

-Jefferson Continuing Care Program (JCCP) - a primary care medical home for teens and adults.
-JCCP serves as the home base for clinical activities for Mary Stephens.
+Jefferson FAB Center for Complex Care - a primary care medical home for adolescents and adults with complex childhood-onset conditions.
+FAB services as the home base for clinical activities for Mary Stephens and Karin Roseman.

 Jefferson Center for Autism and Neurodiversity - Alex Fossi, Jane Tobias, Wendy Ross, Sabra Townsend.